nova0821/iotjs-wiki/IoT.js-API:-Buffer.md

 #### new Buffer(str)
 * `str: String`

-Allocate a new buffer containing given `str`.
+Allocate a new buffer containing given `str` of UTF-8 encoded.

 ### Class Methods